fun4seb/GitNotes/2022 ~ Winter/GEOG 330/GEOG330 - Week 2.md

     - Dismantling of the welfare state, rise of the entrepreneurial city, inner city politics replaced with middle class liberalism, suburban conservatism

 # Reading Notes: The Socio-Spatial Dialectic - Soja
+- "Space and the political organization of space express social relationships but also react back upon them"
+    - "Industrialization, once the producer of urbanism, is now being produced by it"

+## The Organization of Space as a Social Project
+- Contextual vs. created space

+## Organized Space and the Mode of Production

 # Video Notes: Interview with Henri Lefebvre - NFB Film